Young New Zealander of the Year

 Wellington Te Whanganui-a-Tara

-Latayvia Tualasea Tautai has dedicated her life – what she calls her “heart work” – to serving under-resourced communities.
-Having experienced homelessness and poverty as a child, she brings authenticity, empathy, and purpose to every role she holds.
-Her advocacy has spanned grassroots activism, governance, and international forums, from speaking at the United Nations in New York to supporting whānau in correctional facilities and people experiencing homelessness across Aotearoa.
+Latayvia Tualasea Tautai has dedicated her life – to what she calls her “heart work” – working alongside under-served communities.
+Having experienced homelessness and material poverty as a child, she brings authenticity, empathy, and purpose to every role she holds.
+Thanks to her village, she says she never experienced poverty of aspiration.
+Her advocacy spans grassroots activism, rangatahi engagement, governance, and international forums, from speaking at the United Nations in New York to supporting whānau in hardship and people in correctional facilities across Aotearoa.

 Lola Fisher